Pure Land Buddhism: Self-power and other-power

-The concept of other power is related to other important ideas in Pure Land thought and broader Mahayana such as merit transference, esoteric empowerment (adhiṣṭhāna) and the idea that there is an “easy path” and a “difficult path” (or “path of sages”).
+The concept of other power is related to other important ideas in Pure Land thought and broader Mahayana such as merit transference, esoteric empowerment (adhiṣṭhāna) and the idea that there is an "easy path" and a "difficult path" (or "path of sages").
 Transference of merit is the idea that Buddhas and bodhisattvas can transfer their immense stores of merit (puṇya, a beneficial protective force that is accumulated by good deeds), to other beings.
 This idea is found in many Mahayana sutras.
-The concept of other power is seen as the easy path of practice, following the ideas presented in the “Chapter on Easy Practice” in the Shí zhù pípóshā lùn (Treatise on the ten levels, T.1521) attributed to Nagarjuna.
+The concept of other power is seen as the easy path of practice, following the ideas presented in the "Chapter on Easy Practice" in the Shízhù pípóshā lùn (Treatise on the ten levels, T.1521) attributed to Nagarjuna.
 This text promotes the easy path of Pure land over the difficult path of practice which entails many aeons of practice and may not be suitable for people.
 This text describes the easy path as follows: "If a bodhisattva wishes to attain to the stage of non-retrogression in this body and accomplish supreme highest enlightenment, he should contemplate (niàn 念) all the buddhas of the ten directions and invoke their names."